How to Batch Update X Account Profiles with TwexAPI

 Prepare a Batch Configuration

 Create a local profiles.json file.
+Each object represents one account, and updates should contain only the fields you are changing in this run.
 The account_id value is only a local label for the report.
 It is not sent to the API.

 1[